 In the days before digital computers, data on consumer behavior was limited and statistical computation was laborious.
 Consequently, empirical measurement of utility came slowly.
 One of the first serious attempts was made by Ragnar Frisch (1926, 1932), specializing a framework initially proposed by Irving Fisher (1892, 1918, 1927).
 Frisch used 31 monthly observations from Paris starting in 1920 on income, and the price and consumption of sugar.
-Frisch's formulation now seems restrictive and a little awkward, but it was suited to the computational limits of the day and contained several important ideas, notably separable utility and composite commodities.
-In modern terminology, Frisch postulated that the demand for sugar could be written as the inverse of the marginal utility of sugar divided by the marginal utility of money:
+Frisch's formulation now seems restrictive and a little awkward, but it was suited to the computational limits of the day and contained the important ideas of separable utility and composite commodities.
+In modern terminology, Frisch postulated that the demand for sugar could be written as where $\underline{p}$ was the real price of sugar and $\underline{y}$ was real income, with deflation to real values using a price index for a composite of the remaining commodities, $\underline{g}'$ was a decreasing function interpreted as the marginal utility of money, and $\underline{f}'$ was a decreasing function interpreted as the inverse of the marginal utility of sugar.
+This demand function has an associated indirect utility function that is additively separable in real income and the real price of sugar, so that the marginal utility of money is independent of the price of sugar,

-(13) $$x = X(y/P,p/P) \equiv f'(p/P)/g'(y/P),$$
+(10) $$x = D(\underline{p},\underline{y}) \equiv f'(\underline{p})/g'(\underline{y}),$$